sheershak44/erp/README.md

-  * As we can see below the total number of orders decreased from `4` to `3` in the dashboard page.
+  * And when we press the refresh button in the dashboard page and refresh it , we can see below the total number of orders decreased from `4` to `3` in the dashboard page.
 This happened because we deleted the one order from the order management page so it became from 4 orders to 3 order.